tox-dev/tox/docs/config.rst

     .. versionadded:: 3.4.0

-        What tox environments are ran during the tox invocation can be further filtered via the operating system environment variable ``TOX_SKIP_ENV`` regular expression (e.g. ``py27.*`` means **don't** evaluate environments that start with the key ``py27``).
+        Which tox environments are run during the tox invocation can be further filtered via the operating system environment variable ``TOX_SKIP_ENV`` regular expression (e.g. ``py27.*`` means **don't** evaluate environments that start with the key ``py27``).
         Skipped environments will be logged at level two verbosity level.